diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

    </video>
    <p style="font-style: italic; margin-top: 0;">Direct link: <a href="/static/mandelbrot-2016.04.20.webm">mandelbrot-2016.04.20.webm</a></p>

-In the end of the video, I switch to NumPy's internal Mandelbrot generator.
+In the end of the video, I switch to a Mandelbrot implementation written in pure NumPy (also included in the benchmarks repository).
+You can also check out the `Mandelbrot performance numbers
+</performance.html#mandelbrot-futhark-thrust-accelerate>`_.

 Finally, there is the HotSpot 2D Heat Equation GUI.
-You can see its performance `here </performance.html#hotspot-futhark-rodinia>`_.
-This visualisation is pretty silly.
+You can see its performance and a description of it is computing `here
+</performance.html#hotspot-futhark-rodinia>`_.
+This visualisation is
+pretty silly, since every marked pixel gets the same power output level.
+The initial heat levels are random and take a while to dissipate, which is why the simulation spends quite some time before the generated graphics resemble the drawn graphics.

 .. raw:: html